 The Indiana Dunes will maintain the Bailly weather station (a RAWS site) and Midewin will maintain their RAWS site.
-Without access to a current weather observation for these two RAWS sites, NWS Chicago/Romeoville can suspend issuance of the NDFRS
+Without access to a current weather observation for

 All fire agencies are required to provide a current weather observation for spot forecasts for both prescribed burns and ongoing wildland fires.
 They should provide as much information about the fire and location as possible.
 Fire agencies should provide feedback to NWS Chicago/Romeoville about positive and negative aspects of the fire weather forecasts and services.
 Fire and land managers should call NWS Chicago/Romeoville when fuels start or are expected to become critically dry.
 This information is very important when deciding to issue a fire weather watch or red flag warning.